sallymoc/static/README.md

 **Wallet App**
 Available at: **https://static.qubic.org/v1/wallet-app/**

-- DApp explorer data with multilingual support
+- **DApp Explorer** - Curated list of DApps with multilingual support (7 languages: EN, DE, ES, FR, RU, TR, ZH)
 - Mobile wallet configuration files

-- Localization files (EN, DE, ES, FR, RU, TR, ZH)
+_Note: Currently, wallet-app is the only product-specific data.
+Additional products may be added in the future as the ecosystem grows._

 ## Available Files